F-100 FLAMEOUT!!

 participants.
 A couple of days ago, I was browsing the 3/506th Inf Bn web site to find information on Task Force South.
 On their message board I found a message signed by "Rock Six"!
 I left a reply to his message and someone sent me his e-mail address.

 Yesterday I sent an e-mail to MG (Ret) John Cleland.
 Later in the day, I received a reply.
 He was indeed "Rock Six" and the Colonel on board my aircraft that day!
 He provided me more details about the mission and what we had accomplished.
 He said that he believed that my crew chief deserved a DFC for his heroic actions that day.
 He is more than willing to write it up if I can locate him.
-I will be researching that in the next few days.

 We have just begun dialog about the times that I flew his C&C bird.